Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Maryland private home detention monitoring agency surety bonds hold principals (private home detention monitoring agencies) responsible for overseeing individuals ordered by the court to spend time under house arrest.
 The Maryland Code of Business Occupations and Professions maintain that these agencies fulfill several responsibilities for their business, including:

-The Maryland Department of Public Safety and Correctional Services mandates that all private home detention monitoring agencies within the state are bonded.
-Once a bond is issued, it remains valid for 1 year before the principal must renew it.
-If the surety wishes to terminate or cancel this bond at any time, it must provide the Secretary of Public Safety and Correctional Services with a notice, or else the bond remains effective.
+Once the bond is issued, it remains valid for one year before the principal (the agency) must renew it.
+If the surety wishes to terminate or cancel this bond at any time, it must notify the Secretary of Public Safety and Correctional Services immediately.

-How to become a private home detention monitoring agency in Maryland
+How to become a private home detention monitoring service in Maryland

 All private home detention monitoring agencies in Maryland must receive a license from the Secretary of Public Safety and Correctional Services before commencing operations.
 The following is required in the application for this license:

 - Application fee of $500

 - Proof of general liability insurance of at least $100,000

 - Proof of application for state and national criminal history records checks

 - 3 statements of good character and reputation for the applicant and any officer or director, as well as for each private home detention monitor employed